RDixonCodes/homeFinderApp/README.md

 SPACE FINDER

-- Home search site built using React and Next.JS
-- Next.JS makes for quick loading of home pics for more fluid browsing experience
-- RapidAPI provides an easily integrated data source
+Presenting a sophisticated home search site meticulously crafted with React and Next.js.
+The utilization of Next.js ensures swift loading of home pictures, enhancing the overall fluidity of the browsing experience.
+Seamlessly integrated with RapidAPI, this project effortlessly taps into a comprehensive and easily accessible data source.
+Explore how this blend of React, Next.js, and RapidAPI transforms home searching into a seamless and efficient process, offering users a delightful exploration of property listings.

 ![image](https://github.com/RDixonCodes/homeFinderApp/assets/73620531/7125a384-0d38-44b8-bee7-413e41d9ee63)